microsoft/binskim/docs/RulesAndErrorsTroubleshootingGuide.md

 3. Select the `Individual Components` tab and type `spectre` in the search field.
 ![Visual Studio Installer Individual components search](VisualStudioInstallerModifySearch.png)
 4. Select and install Spectre-mitigated libs for your target platform.

+If the error persists:
+1. Stay up to take with Visual Studio version (use at least Visual Studio 2019).
+2. Use release builds instead of debug builds.
+Some libraries are only compiled with spectre mitigation for release builds.